ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

     • Your command should be ready, try to execute the Stacks pipeline.

-    • Is it starting alright?  **WAIT NO, DON'T DO THAT THIS IS HORRIBLE PRACTICE use `control + c` to stop your command**
+    • Is it starting alright?
+Good, now  **Use `control + c` to stop your command**

-    Introduce SLURM

-    4.Running the commands directly on the screen is not common practice.
-You now are on ga-vl01 which is a reserved amount of resources for this workshop and this iallows us to run pur command directly.
+    5.Running the commands directly on the screen is not common practice.
+You now are on ga-vl01 which is a reserved amount of resources for this workshop and this allows us to run pur command directly.
 On a day to day basis, you would be evolving on the login node (i.e. The place you reach when you login).
 All the resources are tucked away from the login node.
 You generally run your commands as jobs that are sent to this resources, not on the login node itself.
-We will use this process_radtags command as a perfect example to run our first job.
+We will use this denovo_map.pl command as a perfect example to run our first job.

   • copy an example jobfile into this directory.
-The example is at : '''/nesi/nobackup/nesi02659/source_data/example_job.sh'''
+The example is at :                  ```/scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day3/denovojob.sh```

-• Open it with a text edtor, have a look at what is there.
-As you can see, the first bit is parameters for the job. system informing on who you are, which type of ressources you need and for how long.
+  • Open it with a text editor, have a look at what is there.
+The first bit are parameters for the job that starts with . system informing on who you are, which type of ressources you need and for how long.

-• There are a number of [...] followed by a comment starting by `#` that tells you what should be there, fill in your job script.
+  • There are a number of <...> followed by a comment starting by `#` that tells you what should be there, fill in your job script.

   • Once you are done, save it and run it using

-    sbatch examplejob.sh
+    sbatch denovojob.sh

  • You can check what is the status of your job using

     squeue -u <yourusername>

  • Once this place is empty, your job ran and what would have printed to your screen is into denovo.out.
 That should take about 30mn to run, so in the meantime, sit back and relax, we are getting to lunch!

 ### Getting the data from our run together,